SAP/fsm-shell/docs/events.md

   type: `string`

   sets title for modal.
+Is displayed in Header if `showHeader` is true.

-- `showTitleHeader`
+- `showHeader`

   type: `boolean`

-  set to `true` to show title as a header in the modal
+  set to `true` to show the modal's header - displays the title and a close button

 - `hasBackdrop`